[ How Amps Work ] [ Overdrive ] [ 5E3 Mods ] [ 5F6A Mods ] [ AB763 Mods ]

 Lets start by looking at the simple standard tube amplification circuit that you will see again and again as you study tube amp schematics.

 Guitar signal shown in pink enters the tube on the left at "AC Signal In."
 The guitar signal flows through the Grid Stopper resistor to the tube's Grid, then out the tube's Plate, through the Coupling capacitor and on to the next amp circuit.
 The Grid Leak resistor bleeds off unwanted captured electrons (grid current) to keep the grid at zero volts DC.
 The optional Grid Stopper resistor filters high frequencies above human hearing.
 The Cathode resistor generates the bias voltage between the cathode and grid.
 The optional Bypass capacitor boosts gain by acting as an electron reservoir.
 The tube's Cathode is the source of electrons.
-The Grid controls the flow of electrons through the tube.
+The Grid is the "valve" that controls the flow of electrons through the tube.
 The Plate is charged with high voltage DC to pull electrons from the cathode, through the grid to the Plate.
 The Load resistor transforms the circuit from a current amplifier to a voltage amplifier.
 The Coupling cap keeps the Plate's high voltage DC from flowing downstream but allows the guitar AC signal voltage to pass.
 This tube is a 'triode' which means it has three electrodes: the grid, plate and cathode.

 Only 26 electronic components are needed to make a great sounding amplifier.